Wealthy individuals to be main buyers of Zain Iraq IPO: executive

 Zain Iraq claimed 48 percent of Iraq's mobile subscribers as of June 30 and its half-year revenue was $855 million, while Asiacell's 36 percent market share generated earnings of $962 million over the same period.

-Asiacell's headquarters are in Sulaymaniyah in the Kurdish north of Iraq, while Zain Iraq's core business is centered on the less stable regions of Baghdad and southern Iraq.
+Asiacell's headquarters are in Sulaymaniyah in the Kurdish north of Iraq, while Zain Iraq's core business is centred on the less stable regions of Baghdad and southern Iraq.

 Zain owns 76 percent of Zain Iraq and previously stated it would be the sole seller in the IPO, but Ghanayem said the exact offer structure had yet to be decided.